danieldiekmeier/stimulus-controller-resolver/README.md

 ))
 ```

-The filenames will be transformed according to the [Stimulus Identifier Rules](https://stimulus.hotwired.dev/reference/controllers#identifiers), starting from the `controllers` or `components` folders:
+By default, the filenames will be transformed according to the [Stimulus Identifier Rules](https://stimulus.hotwired.dev/reference/controllers#identifiers), starting from the `controllers` or `components` folders:

 | Path                                           | Stimulus Identifier |
 |------------------------------------------------|---------------------|